testreen/Platinum-Rift-AI/README.md

 Multi-Agent Potential Fields:
 1) Identifying the objects
-    - Our own occupied tiles
+    - Our own occupied tiles (Updated every turn)
-    - Unoccupied tiles
+    - Unoccupied tiles (Updated every turn)
-    - Tiles occupied by enemy
+    - Tiles occupied by enemy (Can only be updated if visible)
-    - Our PODs
+    - Our PODs (Updated every turn)
-    - Enemy PODs
+    - Enemy PODs (Can only be updated if visible)
-    - Platinum
+    - Platinum (Static but can only be updated if visible)
-    - Our Headquarter
+    - Our Headquarter (Can't identify after first round so needs to be saved)
-    - Enemy Headquarter
+    - Enemy Headquarter (Can't identify after first round so needs to be saved)

 2) Identifying the fields
     - Defend our own headquarter